open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

   --------------------------------------------------------
 ```

-Hence, we need to glue together these values to get the full timestamp.
+Hence, we need to glue together these values to get the full timestamp, as it is shown in the following picture taken from Prophesee documentation.

 ![EVT3 time high and low parts of the timestamp](evt3-time-high-time-low.png)

+The full C++ code to handle EVT3 events is shown in the following.

 ```cpp
 /** Function that decodes an EVT3 event to a (ts, x, y, p) tuple.